 Using the non-stop, SeaStreak High-Speed Ferry from New Jersey and New York City directly to the Vineyard:

-The SeaStreak ferry departs every weekend from late May — September 2011.
-This is a new, direct service that has proven very popular for weekend visitors.
+The SeaStreak ferry departs every weekend from late May — early September.
+This is a direct service that has proven very popular for weekend visitors.

 From T.F.
 Green Airport, Providence, RI:

 Step 1: You can fly, via low-cost carriers such as Southwest Airlines and U.S. Airways, to/from T.F.
 Green Airport in Providence, Rhode Island.
 If you can, we recommend you use T.F.
 Green Airport – in lieu of Boston’s Logan Airport.
 It’s much closer to the Vineyard and easier to get to/from the Island without the traffic